d3/d3/docs/index.markdown

 var data = [4, 8, 15, 16, 23, 42];
 {% endhighlight %}

-Typically, if we wanted to construct a rudimentary HTML bar chart of these numbers in JavaScript, we would iterate over the numbers and create div elements for each:
+Typically, if you wanted to construct a rudimentary HTML bar chart of these numbers in JavaScript, you would iterate over the numbers and create div elements for each:

 {% highlight js linenos %}
 var chart = document.getElementById("chart");